Take in the essential wildlife locations in the southern half of Madagascar to reveal some of the many different aspects of the island.

 Travelling south from the capital, Antananarivo, through the mountainous central highlands to the dry spiny forest of Ifaty, this two week trip gives you plenty of opportunities to discover Madgascar’s unique wildlife and birds, its culture and varied topography.

-Staying at comfortable accommodation throughout, you will also visit Andasibe-Mantadia National Park for more lemurs and virtually guaranteed sightings of the iconic indri.
+Staying at comfortable accommodation throughout, you will also visit Andasibe-Mantadia National Park for more lemurs and virtually guaranteed sightings of the iconic indri in the rainforest.

 On arrival at Antananarivo airport, you will be met and transferred to Andasibe-Mantadia, approximately four hours' drive.